1916 (album)

 1916 is the ninth studio album by British rock band Motörhead, released in January 1991.
 It was their first on WTG Records.
 The single "The One to Sing the Blues" peaked at number 45.
 The album was the final Motörhead album to feature Phil "Philthy Animal" Taylor on drums in its entirety.

 Background

 In 1990, Motörhead frontman Lemmy moved from England to the U.S., settling in West Hollywood within walking distance of the Rainbow Bar and Grill.
 With Phil Carson managing the band, the sessions for what would become the album 1916 began with Ed Stasium, best known for producing the Ramones, Talking Heads, and Living Colour.
 The band recorded four songs with the producer before deciding he had to go.
-When Lemmy listened to a mix of Going to Brazil, he asked him to turn up four tracks, and on doing so heard claves and tambourines Stasium had added without the band's knowledge.
-Stasium was fired and Pete Solley hired as producer.
+When Lemmy listened to a mix of "Going to Brazil", he asked him to turn up four tracks, and on doing so heard claves and tambourines Stasium had added without the band's knowledge.
+Stasium was fired and Peter Solley hired as producer.